 200 Hour Yoga Alliance Approved Trauma Aware Teacher Training

-We are super excited to announce, that our 2021 200 Hour Yoga Teacher Training Program starts in January 2021!
-We are accepting admissions through early March.
-We will meet on ZOOM the first weekend of every month, outside of any holiday, Friday 5:30-8:30 pm, Saturday 12-7 pm and Sunday 12-7 pm, January through July.
+We are super excited to announce, that our next 2021 200 Hour Yoga Teacher Training Program starts in August 2021!
+We are accepting admissions through early October.
+We will meet on ZOOM the second(ish) weekend of every month, outside of any holiday, Friday 4-7 pm, Saturday 12-7 pm and Sunday 12-7 pm, August through February.
 We are approved through the Yoga Alliance to offer our yoga teacher training program completely online and by livestream.
 We are so excited about this!
 Students will be encouraged to join us live, but may move through the content, at their own pace, since all livestreams will be recorded.

 Livestream Training Dates | Accepting Admissions Through November

 *All livestream sessions will be recorded.
 Accepting rolling admissions through November 2021.

 Our philosophy is based on the 8 Limbs of Yoga.
 Teaching Yoga, is so much more than teaching physical postures.
 Our lead instructors both come from Trauma Informed backgrounds, so naturally this is the container for the program.
 We spend the time needed creating a sacred space, setting the foundation of our program, through trust, confidence building and nourishing self care.
 This is a life changing and transformational program.
 Our program is not limited to aspiring yoga teachers.
 We welcome anyone ready to do the work, that has found yoga, to be their foundation or gateway to it.
 Students are required to have at least two years experience maintaining a regular yoga practice.

 200 Hour Yoga Teacher Training Payment Plan Early Bird Pricing No Down Payment